 - CertiPUR-US: The CertiPUR-US certification tests for chemical emissions for polyurethane foam (polyfoam) used in mattress layers, as well as harmful materials like PBDEs and lead.
 It’s important to note that other certifying bodies, such as the Global Organic Textile Standard (GOTS) and the Global Organic Latex Standard (GOLS), will not certify mattresses that contain any polyurethane foam (see below).

 - Eco-Institut: The Eco-Institut is an independent certification organization based in Germany that evaluates textiles and building materials for hazardous emissions and chemical substances.
-Within the mattress industry, the Eco-Institut certification is most commonly associated with latex mattresses.
+Within the mattress industry, the Eco-Institut certification is most commonly associated with latex mattresses (learn more).

 The following certifications focus primarily on environmental impacts:

 - Global Organic Textile Standard (GOTS): The GOTS certification evaluates organic fibers, including both raw materials and their derivative products.
-In order to be GOTS certified, a mattress must be made with at least 95% materials that are certified as organic.
-Furthermore, the remaining 5% or less cannot contain certain materials, including polyfoam or formaldehyde.
+In order to be GOTS certified, a mattress must be made with at least 70% materials that are certified as organic.
+Furthermore, the remaining 30% or less cannot contain certain materials, including polyfoam or formaldehyde.

 - Global Organic Latex Standard (GOLS): The GOLS, which evaluates latex products, is similar to the GOTS certification.
 In order to receive GOLS certification, the latex must be at least 95% organically produced.
 There are currently no prohibitions for materials that make up the remaining 5%.
 Natural latex may be GOTS and GOLS certified.

-- GreenGuard and GreenGuard Gold: The GreenGuard certification is used to evaluated finished mattresses for VOC emissions.
+- GreenGuard and GreenGuard Gold: The GreenGuard certification is used to evaluate finished mattresses for VOC emissions.
 The GreenGuard Gold certification also tests mattresses for the same qualities, albeit with a stricter set of standards.
 GreenGuard and GreenGuard Gold certifications ensure minimal VOC emissions, but mattress buyers should be warned: the certifications do not guarantee against off-gassing odors when a mattress is removed from its packaging.

 - United States Department of Agriculture (USDA) Organic/National Organic Program (NOP): Although the USDA Organic label is most commonly associated with food, it can also be used to evaluate crops and agricultural materials used in mattresses and other consumer products.
 In these cases, the USDA Organic certification is used to evaluate raw materials, rather than their derivatives.
 For instance, let’s look at latex, which is processed using the sap of rubber trees.
-If latex earns a USDA Organic label, this means the rubber trees were grown using organic farming techniques and have not been treated with certain chemical pesticides; the final latex product may not actually be organic.
+If latex earns a USDA Organic label, this means the rubber trees were grown using organic farming techniques and have not been treated with certain chemical pesticides, but the final latex product may not actually be organic.